verticalfx/verticalfx/README.md

 Advancing my expertise in computer science, exploring new programming languages, and enhancing my full-stack development skills.

 💼 **About Me:**
-I’m a **Full-Stack Web Developer** and the proud **Owner of [Sparkle.gg](https://sparkle.gg)**.
-Sparkle.gg specializes in offering tools for data analytics, gaming enhancements, and innovative solutions for the online gaming industry.
+I’m a **Full-Stack Web Developer** and the proud owner of [Sparkle.gg](https://sparkle.gg) and [Adurite.com](https://adurite.com).

+- **Sparkle.gg:** Specializes in offering tools for data analytics, gaming enhancements, and innovative solutions for the online gaming industry.

+- **Adurite.com:** A premier player-to-player marketplace for buying and selling limited items, averaging around **$20 million** in yearly transaction volume.
+Adurite provides a seamless and trusted platform for in-game item trading, serving thousands of users in the gaming community.

 📫 **Connect With Me:**
 Let’s collaborate to build something amazing!